Skip to main content

 SOUPs

-The detector expert relies on the following external libraries:
+The detection expert relies on the following external libraries:

 • FastAPI / Uvicorn – HTTP framework and ASGI server for exposing the REST API.